SoumyaAbraham/School_District_Analysis/README.md

 ## Summary:

-*When we removed the scores for 9th grade at Thomas High School, we removed 1174 student grades out of a total 39170 student grades.
+* When we removed the scores for 9th grade at Thomas High School, we removed 1174 student grades out of a total 39170 student grades.
 That is roughly 3% of the total database.
 This may explain why we do not see a substantial difference in the original and modified dataframes.

 * We also noticed that the increase in budget per school showed a decrease in performance.
 This can be helpful when making budget plans for the new year.
 * We notice that larger schools have been performing poorer than those of a smaller size.
-* lastly, we see that Charter schools perform better than district schools.
+* Lastly, we see that Charter schools perform better than District schools.

 ---